usaid-cs/yesterday-i-learned/random.md

 - The secret sauce of big tech is [the tooling](https://news.ycombinator.com/item?id=21645117).
 It goes both ways.
 You can both come out successful in that you've interacted with these tools, or come out useless because you have no idea how to work without these tools.
 - "Fuck you, I'm the government, fuck all y'all living here, I'm buying your land to build highways, deal with it" is called [eminent domain](https://en.wikipedia.org/wiki/Eminent_domain), compulsory purchase, resumption, or expropriation.
 - A "[dag](https://en.wikipedia.org/wiki/Dag_%28slang%29)", originally a sheep's shitstain (in the form of dried solids), is now an affectionate insult for an unfashionable person.
-- Fascism is a hard form of nationalism that has a dictator, suppresses the opposition, and strict control of the society/economy.
+- [Authoritarianism](https://en.wikipedia.org/wiki/Authoritarianism) is no political freedom.
+Fascism is a hard form of authoritarianism and nationalism that has a dictator, suppresses the opposition, and strict control of the society/economy.
 - An ethical company that vows not to be bought by evil corps [can](https://easydns.com/blog/2019/12/06/its-called-f-you-money-for-a-reason-why-isoc-sold-org-to-vcs/) eventually be bought by a company who made no such commitments, which then later gets bought by the evil corps.
 Ethical company cannot reject the acquisition because they don't have a say as a subsidiary.
 - [McDonald's sells beer in 15 countries](https://www.thrillist.com/culture/mcdonalds-beer), among which, only South Korea is outside Europe.
 - [A falsehood list](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/) claimed that people might have zero names.
 This refers to [the edge case where babies can be born, not be assigned a name](https://news.ycombinator.com/item?id=11368058), and live like that forever, alone, in a forest, signing up for your app.
 In practice, there is no culture in the world where a person would live to use your application, and not have at least [one name](https://en.wikipedia.org/wiki/Mononymous_person).
 Even [unidentified people](https://en.wikipedia.org/wiki/Category:Unidentified_people) have names, and [the falling man](https://en.wikipedia.org/wiki/The_Falling_Man) won't be using your app any time soon.